matbesancon/BankNotes/article.md

 acceptable for some model-based learning algorithms using the properties of normally-distributed data.

-## Non-parametric distribution with boxplot
+## Non-parametric distribution with boxplots

 Boxplots represent the data using 25th, 50th and 75th percentiles which can be more robust than mean and variance.
 The pandas library offers a quick method